Personal Finance

 There are plenty of right ways to build an emergency fund but only one wrong way to build an emergency fund—and that’s to never get started.

-The secret to building an emergency fund is to set achievable goals, make a financial plan, and get started as soon as you can.
+The secret to building an emergency fund is to set achievable goals, make a financial plan, and get started as soon as you possibly can.

 When you feel like you’re already drowning in financial ruin, it can feel impossible to pull yourself out of it.
 And those feelings of being overwhelmed turn into hopelessness, leading people to just give up.
 But here’s the thing, when you give up, you’re guaranteeing that your financial picture will never change and that you’ll stay paycheck to paycheck forever.